-Our law firm is handling heart defect Camp Lejeune lawsuits in all 50 states.
+Our law firm handles heart defect Camp Lejeune lawsuits in all 50 states.
+We provide the latest update on these cases, including details of the September 2023 settlement offer.

 For 34 years, marines, their families, and civilian employees at Camp Lejeune in North Carolina were exposed to toxic chemicals in the drinking water.
-Scientific studies have shown that exposure to this contaminated water to increased rates of heart defects.
+Scientific studies have shown that exposure to this contaminated water increases heart defect rates.
 Thanks to a new federal law, victims with heart defects can now bring a Camp Lejeune lawsuit and get well-deserved compensation.

 On this page, our lawyers: